mccann's skink of open tussock and rocky ground

 - Habitat

 - Tussock grasslands, scrublands, rocky outcrops, coastal dunes, and riverbeds.
-Prefers open, sunny areas with plenty of rocks and logs for basking, and dense vegetation for cover.
-Often found in the high country, basking on schist rocks.
+Prefers open sunny areas with rocks for basking and vegetation for cover.

 - Range

-- Found throughout the South Island, from Marlborough to Southland.
-Most common in lowland and coastal areas, as well as in the high country.
-Absent from the West Coast and the highest alpine zones.
+- Found throughout South Island from Marlborough to Southland.
+Common in lowland, coastal, and high country areas.
+Absent from West Coast.

 - Endemism